topas-editor extension

 - Send INP to TOPAS will save the current INP file and inform TOPAS to read from this file.
 A .backup is made at the same time.

 - Run TC will execute the command line version of TOPAS.
-You can follow Rwp values in the terminal.
+You can follow Rwp values in the terminal window.
 The .INP file gets automatically updated on convergence.
 A .backup file is made in case things go wrong.

-These reproduce the old jEdit menus.
-There are fewer submenus than previously as VS Code mankes it ieasier to simplify things.
+These reproduce and extend the old jEdit menus.
+There are fewer submenus than previously as VS Code mankes it easier to unify writing of INP files.

 TOPAS_Durham "Help"